 As a philanthropist, Ann takes the lead in innovative giving while making all who participate feel counted and treats all those they support as valued partners.
 As an activist, she has the unique ability to bring all types of people together, analyze challenges, and devise solutions.
-Ann believes that one of the strongest avenues to success for any organization is a strong lay and professional partnership.
-She is an articulate and passionate ambassador for the organizations and leaders she supports.
-A hallmark of her success over her career is her ability to inspire, mentor, and empower others, especially women, to lead and to make the world a better place.
+Under her leadership, she has inspired and mentored a generation of Jewish women leaders — emphasizing succession and empowerment.
+She firmly believes: “a good leader replaces herself with someone even better”

 Jeremy Pava, Chairman of Micah Philanthropies, is a businessman, communal leader, and philanthropist.
 In all facets of his life, Jeremy strives to embody the core values and aspirations of Judaism that he learned from his parents Samuel and Beverly Pava – treating everyone with respect and dignity, working to improve the world, and serving humanity and G-d with humility.
 In partnership with his wife, Ann, their philanthropy has focused on supporting effective organizations and programs which make the timeless teachings and practices of traditional Judaism more relevant and accessible and foster more meaningful Jewish living.